 Ras Al Khaimah, lying amidst the Arabian Gulf and Hajjar Mountains, is one of the UAE’s most quaint and loveliest emirates.
 With its coastline stretching for more than 40 kilometers and rugged border with Oman, Ras Al Khaimah may appear as a whole world away from Dubai and Abu Dhabi but still it holds enough gems to justify a gratifying trip.
 This, combined with its laidback vibe and rich heritage, makes this destination perfect for those looking for a great weekend break or an alternative vacationing experience in the UAE.
+You can even book a desert safari when you visit this place.
 Check out this ultimate RAK guide comprising fast facts as well as some of the best places to see in Ras Al Khaimah.

 Some facts about Ras Al Khaimah